prataprc/prataprc.github.io/_posts/2013-05-21-pagd-social.md

 { "disqus" : true }
 ```

-you should also [sign-up with disqus](https://disqus.com/admin/signup/) and
+You should also [sign-up with disqus](https://disqus.com/admin/signup/) and
 copy the html snippet that they generate for you into the template file,
 `_templates/_social/disqus.html`, under your site-layout.